Landlord Advice & Guidance

 As a landlord you have a Right of Entry to your property to:

-2. Carrying out any work necessary to comply with the Repairing Standard or Repairing Standard Enforcement Order.
-Tenants should receive notice in writing of the need for access and why it is required.
+2. Carry out any work necessary to comply with the Repairing Standard or Repairing Standard Enforcement Order.

 If you are having difficulty accessing the property you can apply to the First-tier Tribunal for assistance.